Three Tasty Recipes For Wild Game and Gravy

 - Put broken tortilla chips into the bottom of 4 bowls add the meat mixture on top.

-It was a Chinese Medicine shop and the items nearest the door were ground and whole spices.
+It was a Chinese Medicine shop and the items nearest the door were powdered and whole spices.

-Most antlers were were dear antlers on the wall, and pretty expensive, because they are used for a vast lineup of medicines that include soups with many exotic ingredients.
-However, one pair of antlers on the wall were Jackalope Antlers, attached to a jackalope.
+Most antlers I saw were were those of deer and pretty expensive, because they are used for a vast lineup of medicines that include soups with many exotic ingredients.
+However, one pair of antlers belonged to the elusive cryptid, the Jackalope.